Yao Chia-wen

-Yao Chia-wen (姚嘉文 (Yáo Jiāwén, Iâu Ka-bûn); born 15 June 1938) is a Taiwanese politician.
+Yao Chia-wen (姚嘉文 (Yáo Jiāwén, Iâu Ka-bûn); born 15 June 1938) is a Taiwanese politician and lawyer who is an important figure in Taiwan's democratization movement.
 He was the second chairperson of the Democratic Progressive Party (DPP), serving from 1987 to 1988.
 He was a member of the Legislative Yuan from 1993 to 1996, and president of the Examination Yuan between 2002 and 2008.

+Yao was also a practicing lawyer.
+In 1979, he was imprisoned due to his involvement in the Formosa Incident and authored his representative work Taiwan Story of Seven Colors (臺灣七色記) while incarcerated.
+After his release, Yao held various positions, including chairman of the Democratic Progressive Party (DPP), DPP Central Committee member, publisher of the Formosa Magazine (美麗島), and legislator.

-Early life
+Early life and education

 Born in Wabi Town, Shōka District, Taichū Prefecture, Japanese Taiwan (modern-day Hemei, Changhua, Taiwan), Yao has eleven younger siblings.
 In 1957, he started working as a clerk in the Bureau of Telecommunications, which is now the Chunghwa Telecom.
-Yao studied law at the National Taiwan University in Taipei.
-He passed the bar exam in 1966 and got his master's degree in law two years later.

-Yao co-founded the "Legal Advice Center for Citizens" (平民法律服務中心) in 1972 after attending the University of California at Berkeley as a visiting scholar.
+Yao studied law at the National Taiwan University in Taipei and graduated with his Bachelor of Laws (LL.B.) in 1966.
+He passed the bar exam after graduating and earned his Master of Laws (LL.M.) from the university in 1968.
+He then went to the United States to pursue further graduate studies at the University of California, Berkeley, as a student at Boalt Hall in 1972.
+He co-founded the "Legal Advice Center for Citizens" (平民法律服務中心) in 1972 after attending UC Berkeley.
 In 1975, he and Lin Yi-hsiung served as defense lawyers for Kuo Yu-hsin.
 Four years later, Yao represented Yu Teng-fa.